p-dimi/Live-audio-visualization/README.md

 The quick and dirty has Carlton dancing to the beat, as well as some other effects of pictures popping in and out, and a background display of the audio signal iteslf in RGB.

 Feel free to do whatever you want to it / with it.

+Dependencies in requirements.txt.

+Note: Code is not documented, built in an hour for a same day jam session.